Battle of Point Pedro (2006)

 The Battle of Point Pedro was a naval battle that occurred on May 12, 2006 near Point Pedro, Jaffna, Sri Lanka.
 The Sri Lankan Navy was attacked by a group of Tamil Tiger boats.
-A group of SLN attack boats was escorting a troop transport, the MV Pearl Cruise II which was carrying 710 soldiers for the city of Jaffna which had been under siege for the previous six years.
+A group of SLN attack boats was escorting the troop transport MV Pearl Cruise II which was carrying 710 soldiers for the city of Jaffna which had been under siege for the previous six years.